fleaflet/flutter_map/docs/main-concepts/layers/tile-layer.md

 ### `AssetTileProvider()` and `FileTileProvider()`

 These tile providers use the `templateUrl` to get the appropriate tile from the asset store of the app, or from a file on the users device, respectively.
+On the web, `FileTileProvider()` will automatically use `NetworkImage()` behind the scenes.

 ### Caching